2025–26 Myanmar general election: Conduct

+On 26 November 2025, 8,865 people were pardoned or had their sentence commuted by the junta; 3,085 of which were convicted under the Section 505A "fake news" penal code.
+According to junta spokesperson, Zaw Min Tun, these commutations would allow eligible voters to participate "freely and fairly."

+The conduct in Karenni State of the election has reportedly been restless and seen forced voting.

 Timing

-The election date has not been officially announced.
 The Constitution requires that elections be held within six months of the end of a declared state of emergency, which the military has extended repeatedly since the 2021 coup.

 In 2021, Min Aung Hlaing initially promised an election by August 2023, saying one would be held "without fail".
 This was the latest date that would have been allowed under the constitutional rule stating two six month extensions of the state of emergency are "normally" allowed.
 However, the election was not held and the state of emergency was repeatedly extended past the two-extension limit.
 In 2024, Min Aung Hlaing announced that a census would be held between 1 and 15 October and promised to hold the election in 2025.
 The census began as scheduled on 1 October.
 During a visit in Belarus on 8 March 2025, Min Aung Hlaing announced that the election will be conducted around December 2025 or January 2026.
 On 26 March, state media reported that at a meeting of the State Administration Council, Min Aung Hlaing set a plan for the election to be held either in the last two weeks of December or in the first two weeks of January.
 On 27 March, in a speech for Armed Forces Day, Min Aung Hlaing appeared to narrow the date to December.
 Despite the highly destabilising 2025 Myanmar earthquake that occurred the next day, Min Aung Hlaing said on 3 April that the timeline for the election would not change.

 In addition to ongoing security concerns, the election date may have also been delayed to forestall infighting within the Burmese military leadership around succession planning.
 It remains unclear if Min Aung Hlaing will remain commander-in-chief or seek the presidency, and whether he can appoint a loyal candidate to either role, since the Constitution does not permit him to assume both.

 On 18 August 2025, the UEC announced that the election would be held in stages beginning on 28 December 2025.

 On 11 September 2025, an official from the UEC announced that the results will be announced by the end of January 2026.

 Phase 1

-On 21 August, the UEC announced designated phase one constitutuencies consisting of 102 townships to be held on 28 December.
+On 20 August, the UEC announced designated phase one constitutuencies consisting of 102 townships to be held on 28 December.
 121 constituencies, including 56 townships will be excluded.